wenwenmin/SpaCSDI/README.md

 ## Run SpaDAMA and other Baselines models
-After configuring the environment, download dataset in the data repository and place it into the datasets folder.
-Then, Run `main_code.py`to start the process.If you want to run other data, simply modify the file path.
+After configuring the environment, download the datasets from the data repository and place them in the datasets/ directory.
+Then, use the provided notebooks (data_prepare.ipynb) and scripts (dataset.py) to generate the simulated datasets and intermediate files.
+Finally, update the file paths in main_code.py as needed, and run the script to start the experiment.

 ## Citing